-Oklahoma is one of few states that permit anonymous and cash contributions but the maximum amount of either a cash or anonymous contribution is 50 in the aggregate per contributor.
+Oklahoma is one of few states that permit anonymous and cash contributions but the maximum amount of either a cash or anonymous contribution is \$50 in the aggregate per contributor.
 Rules 2.19 and Rule 2.20.
-Anonymous contributions do not include contributors who are known but do
+Anonymous contributions do not include contributors who are known but do not want to be listed as a contributor and does not include those contributors capable of being identified.
+Candidates must make best efforts to identify all contributors to identify the contributor and report the contribution in accordance with these Rules.

-Candidate committees may accept up to \$50 total in cash contributions from a single contributor.
+Candidate committees may accept up to \$50 in total in cash contributions from a single contributor only.
 Cash contributions do count toward that individual's contribution limit.